Resources to help you embody a sense of awake and connected wisdom

 New concepts like secular Buddhism, meta-dharma and pragmatic dharma have been at the forefront of this.
-Original Buddhism actually taught some fixed ideas about what is true, for example that mind precedes all experience, that don’t really make sense with our modern understanding of science and the world, so these are a response to this.
+Lots of strands of Buddhism don’t really make sense with our modern understanding of science and the world, so these are a response to this.

 My experience is different to these new concepts.
-It is more direct than this – it is being sincerely present with what is there for us in each moment.
+It is more direct than this – it is being sincerely present with what is here in each moment.
 In some ways it is the most profoundly simple thing and yet it is almost infinitely complex and incredibly difficult to bring into reality.

 When people say things like ‘you are already awake’ or ‘ just be present with what is here’, that negates the huge challenge of what it takes to actually be fully present in this moment with everything that is here in experience, without pushing things away or rejecting parts of yours or other people’s experience.

-Unless you have gone digging through the entirety of your experience, then there are parts of yourself that you are rejecting.
-This doesn’t mean that you’re not being present at all – it’s obviously a sliding scale of how present we can be in any given moment – but it does mean that you should stop telling other people to ‘just be present’.
+Unless you have gone digging through the entirety of your experience, then there are parts of yourself and experience that you are rejecting.
+This doesn’t mean that you’re not being present at all – it’s obviously a sliding scale of how present we can be in any given moment – but it does mean that anything that talks about being present as an easy thing to achieve is silly.